 The Charleston Gaillard Center presents Raising the Volume, a conversation on music, race, art, activism, and community curated by Artists-in-Residence Marcus Amaker and Charlton Singleton.
 In Raising the Volume, Charleston’s Poet Laureate Amaker and Grammy Award winner Singleton explore issues through open, honest dialogue.
 The series begins with Amaker and Singleton examining their own experiences with racism as artists.
 Each subsequent conversation is led by either Amaker or Singleton having in-depth conversations with local Black leaders, educators, business owners, and artists.

 Each video will also be accompanied by a lesson plan for both middle and high school students.
 The Gaillard Center’s on-staff educator will facilitate cross-school virtual meetings for students in different areas to discuss the content of the interviews.
-Lesson plans for Episodes I-III are available below.
-Additional lesson plans will soon be freely available on gaillardcenter.org.
+Lesson plans for Episodes I-XIII are available below.

 A conversation on music, racism, art, activism, and more with Marcus Amaker & Charlton Singleton.

 A conversation on Charleston activism, past and present with former Municipal Court Judge for the City of Charleston for 33 years, Judge Arthur McFarland.